braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/fine_network_traffic_control.md

 ### Manually flushing user data

-### Manually Flushing User Data

-Data can be manually flushed to Braze's servers at any time using the following method:
+Data can be manually flushed to Braze servers at any time using the following method:

 {% tabs %}
 {% tab swift %}